Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Benchmark Suite

-Table~\ref{table:1} reports the performance of different methods on the first experimental setting.
-As can be seen from the table, the better backbones tend to produce better results within the same methods.
-ResNeXt101-based implementations provide the best performance.
-In terms of Average Precision (AP), AP$_{50}$ metrics obviously obtain the highest scores.
-On the contrary, AP$_{75}$ metrics yield the lowest scores.
-Meanwhile, AP$_{L}$, AR$_{100}$, AR$_{L}$ produce the highest scores in terms of AP Across Scales, Average Recall, and AR Across Scales, respectively.
-In general, the benchmarking methods consistently perform across the performance metrics.
-In other words, the methods performing well in one performance metrics tend to perform well for the rest.
+Table~\ref{table:setting_1} details the performance of the tested methods for the first experimental setting: segment multiple camouflaged instances on unrestricted images.
+As can be seen, better backbones tended to produce better results within the same method.
+The ResNeXt101-based implementations had the best performance.
+In terms of AP, the AP$_{50}$ metric had the highest scores whereas the AP$_{75}$ metric had the lowest scores.
+The AP$_{L}$, AR$_{100}$, and AR$_{L}$ metrics had the highest scores in terms of AP Across Scales, AR, and AR Across Scales, respectively.
+In general, the benchmarking methods consistently performed across the performance metrics.
+In other words, the methods performing well for one performance metric tended to perform well for the others.
+There was no dominant method across all metrics.
+For example, RetinaMask surpassed BlendMask in terms of \textbf{AP}$_S$ and \textbf{AR}$_S$ whereas MS RCNN surpassed RetinaMask in terms of \textbf{AP}$_{75}$, \textbf{AP}$_M$, and \textbf{AP}$_L$.

-We later take a closer look to the performance of the state-of-the-art instance segmentation methods.
-The most popular method, Mask RCNN~\cite{Kaiming-ICCV2017} well performs in the task.
-MS RCNN~\cite{Huang-CVPR2019} slightly surpasses Mask RCNN in the two backbones, \textit{i.e.}, ResNet50 and ResNet101.
-In the meantime, Cascade RCNN~\cite{Zhaowei-CVPR2018} achieves the best performance across all metrics.
-The cascade paradigm proposed in~\cite{Zhaowei-CVPR2018} well performs on camouflaged instances.
-The recently proposed single-stage methods, \textit{i.e.}, YOLACT~\cite{Bolya-ICCV2019} and its variants, show the inferior results compared to the previously mentioned methods.
-The main reason is that these methods rely on the single-stage object detector.
-In fact, they focus on real-time performance rather than precision or recall measurement.
-Above all, Cascade RCNN and Mask RCNN with ResNeXt101 backbone achieve the top two performance over other methods.
-Figure~\ref{fig:results_cascadercnn} illustrates results of Cascade RCNN with ResNeXt101 backbone.